gianlucaperna/Retina/README.md

 }
 ```

-How you can see, there are different kind of statistics, some standard that we call "common_functions" and "percentiles", in which we put all classical stats like mean, std and so on, and others created by us.
+We divide the statistics into three types: standard ones - "common_functions" and "percentiles", where we have all classical stats like mean, standard deviation and so on, and then "special_functions" created by us.
-Let's explain now the special function, reading the mathematical formula and then the intuition.
+Below we explain the special functions, using the mathematical formulas and some intuition.

-Suppose in all the following example that we start having this list of values:
+Suppose that for the time aggregation (ex.
+1s), we have collected this list of values:

 ```
 series = pandas.Series([0,0,0,0,0,1,1,1,1,2,3,4,4,5,5,6])
 ```

-We use the variable "list" to show an example of what the special functions produces in output.

 ```
 def max_min_diff(series):